caoccao/Javet/docs/tutorial/javet_shell.rst

     > a + b
     7

-Please refer to `source code <../../src/test/java/com/caoccao/javet/tutorial/cdt/CDTShell.java>`_ for more detail.
+Please refer to the :extsource2:`source code <../../src/test/java/com/caoccao/javet/tutorial/cdt/CDTShell.java>` for more detail.